FEBRUARY 18 – MAY 29, 2023

 Augmenting the exhibition, programs will include Gallery tours and talks along with hands-on activities to engage families and individuals in the process of creating.

-SHIKI: The Fours Seasons in Japanese Art has been curated by Meher McArthur.
+SHIKI: The Four Seasons in Japanese Art has been curated by Meher McArthur.
 Ms. McArthur is an Asian art historian specializing in Japanese art.
 She was Curator of East Asian Art at Pacific Asia Museum, Pasadena, CA, Creative Director for the Storrier Stearns Japanese Garden, Pasadena, Academic Curator for Scripps College, Claremont, and Art and Cultural Director for JAPAN HOUSE Los Angeles.

 SHIKI: The Four Seasons in Japanese Art is funded in part by Heather and Paul Haaga.

 The Sturt Haaga Gallery is open from 10am to 4pm daily.
 Free with admission.